sourcegraph/about/content/blogposts/2023/feature-release-october-2023.md

 The `/doc` and `/test` commands have also been updated:

-- `/doc` now adds docstrings directly to your code without you needing to copy & paste from the chat sidebar.
+- `/doc` now adds docstrings directly to your code without you needing to copy & paste from the chat sidebar
-- `/test` now better detects your testing framework, adds any dependency imports as needed, and includes the necessary stubs and test setup code.
+- `/test` now better detects your testing framework, adds any dependency imports as needed, and includes the necessary stubs and test setup code

 <br/>